Clarinet leadership boils down to a few principles:

 It is awesome that SKILL is the first step to becoming a Clarinet Leader.
 But, many people get the skill but do not have leadership skills or know how to build or improve them.
 Read through the Clarinet Sectional and Clarinet Section Leader pages to help improve these attributes in yourself.

-Now, those people who never touched a clarinet, know what the instrument is or how the clarinet sounds.
+Now, for all the people who never touched a clarinet, or know what the instrument is, or how the clarinet sounds.
 Well, we have to schedule and play recitals as soloists, in duets, trios, quartets and clarinet choir.
 We have to create opportunities for people to hear CLARINET.
 Whether your passion is classical, jazz, klezmer, Dixieland or world music, play for people.
 Play for your family, church, community or nation.
 Get out there

-American composer Charles Ives wrote one of the greatest pieces of music of all time.
-It’s called The Unanswered Question.
+American composer Charles Ives wrote a piece of music that I love called The Unanswered Question.
 In this composition, a string orchestra starts with a beautiful hymn that flows smoothly, eerily and beautifully along.
 A lone trumpet then poses a question.
 The strings continue unscathed and uninterested in the question.
 A quartet of flutes (or various woodwinds) then proceeds to answer this question with a snooty, irritated overtone.
 The strings continue their hymn uninterested in the question or answer.
 The trumpet continues to ask the question and the flutes continue to answer becoming more and more irritated.
 Finally, the trumpet asks one more time and the strings fade out to nothing.
 The question goes unanswered.

 Who are the groups?
 Where are you in this scenario?
 Are you the questioner, answerer or druid?
 The strings represent the druids who see, hear and care about nothing.
 The flutes represent the so-called experts attempting to answer the question.
 They answer and answer and finally give up.

 As a musician, you will know and fit into all three groups.
 If you honestly think about it, we all fit into every group.
-A rocket scientist might know nothing about the cotton growing or fabric industry.
-You will ask questions, you will answer questions, you will not care about many subjects.
+A rocket scientist might not know anyhing about farming or the farmer about rockets.
+You will ask questions, you will answer questions, and you will not care about many subjects.

 Please consider the importance of the druids and the clarinet.
 Who is really exposed to the clarinet?
 Do they really care about clarinet?
 How will you expose them to the clarinet?
 They probably do not care, but again, it is OUR JOB to at least expose them to the clarinet.
 Will clarinet ever supersede the rock guitar?
 Probably not.
 However, how many people in the world have heard a beautiful melody spun out by a clarinetist or a whopping great clarinet jazz lick?
 They might just like it.